woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `context`: indicate which link is clicked
     -   `href`: link's URL

+-   `edit_wc_store_address` - Trigger when store address "Edit in settings" button is clicked.

+    -   `path`: The path used in the page, e.g. `"/google/settings"`.
+    -   `subpath`: The subpath used in the page, e.g. `"/edit-store-address"` or `undefined` when there is no subpath.

 -   `edit_mc_store_address` - Trigger when store address edit button is clicked.

     -   `path`: The path used in the page, e.g. `"/google/settings"`.